-The chromosomes of a Eukaryotic cell are duplicated before they condense and the cell divides.
+The chromosomes of a Eukaryotic cell are duplicated before they condense and Slater chromatids the cell divides. in each chromosome.

 Replication of DNA molecules occur in each chromosome.
 New protein molecules are synthesized and they attach themselves with DNA.
 These phenomena occur in the interphase stage of the cell cycle.
 In this phase each chromosome is composed of two of its own copy.
 These copies are known as sister chromatids which are joined together along their length by proteins.
 The sister chromatids are most closely attached to each other in the centromere region.